OctopusDeploy/docs/docs/projects/project-triggers/deployment-target-triggers.md

   2. Configuring an [Auto Deploy Override](/docs/octopus-rest-api/octopus-cli/create-autodeployoverride.md) for the same Release to the same Environment/Tenant (this will result in a new deployment being generated without the manually skipped steps).
 - If a deployment of a release fails, Octopus will continue deploying the last successful deployment.
 This ensures auto-deployments will continue, even if a release has been updated and failed.

-## The Order of Deployment Target Triggers
+## The order of deployment target triggers

 Because projects are considered independent in Octopus, and there is no built-in way to define dependencies between Projects or control the order in which Projects are deployed.